 Not helping matters is a courthouse sequence that is supposed to show the British justice system’s discriminatory practices, but in which just about every cast member is guilty as charged of overacting.
 Annette Badland, as Gay Dad’s coolly composed barrister, is the one exception.
 Had there been any justice, she’s the one who should have walked away with the kid.

 Hollow Reed (1996).
-Dir.: Angela Pope.
-Scr.: Paula Milne.
+Director: Angela Pope.
+Screenplay: Paula Milne.
 Cast: Martin Donovan, Joely Richardson, Sam Bould, Ian Hart, Jason Flemyng, Annette Badland, Roger Lloyd-Pack.